jsonle/petsmatch-frontend/README.md

 You should now be up and running!

-## Sign Up!
+## Sign Up
-Please enter a unique username and password.
+Please enter a unique email and password.
 If the username is already in use, you'll need to choose another.
 If you already have an account, please click log-in instead.

-## Game Play!
+## Using PetsMatch!

 ### 1) Login/Signup!
 ![Lizzo_Sign_In](https://media.giphy.com/media/htXQ7wSFXNMJsYOSRn/giphy.gif)